SMV09/Take-Home-Task-Forest-Non-Forest-Classification/README.md

 8) Output Visualization and Export: The final classified image is visualized, with forest areas displayed in green and non-forest areas in red.
 The classified image is exported as a GeoTIFF file, preserving georeferencing information.

 9) Basic frontend  using Streamlit for visualizing: "Forest and non-forest classified output" and "NDVI" images overlaid on Openstreet map (OSM) map interface.
 This can be visualized in jupyter-notebook or by using anaconda prompt and running "streamlit run mystreamlit_app.py"

+# To run the code:
+1) Download and open the "Forest & Non-Forest Classification_Final.ipynb" in jupyter-notebook and zipped "Landsat", which is input folder.
+2) Modify the 'input folder' path to point to a directory with new Landsat images from different time intervals.
+For example: Change the code script with this pathname, 'input_folder = "D:/Landsat"'
+3) Rest run the jupyter-notebook code.
+4) To view myStreamlitapp.py, open an Anaconda prompt cmd,
+      - set the environment name " conda activate -env_name" and
+      - Type "streamlit run myStreamlitapp.py" then click on the local/8080 and webpage with webmap with "Forest and non-forest classified output" and "NDVI" images overlaid on Openstreet map (OSM) map interface will be displayed.